 TIP: Choose cuts of meat that are lower in fat, and trim off all the fat you can see.
 Meats that are lower in fat include chicken breast, pork loin and beef round steak, flank steak, and extra lean ground beef.
 Also, watch portion size.
 Try to eat meat or poultry in portions of 3 ounces or less.
 Three ounces is about the size of a deck of cards.

-Myth: Dairy products are fattening and
+Myth: Dairy products are fattening and unhealthy.

 Fact: Fat-free and low-fat cheese, milk, and yogurt are just as healthy as whole-milk dairy products, and they are lower in fat and calories.
 Dairy products offer protein to build muscles and help organs work well, and calcium to strengthen bones.
 Most milk and some yogurts have extra vitamin D added to help your body use calcium.
 Most Americans don't get enough calcium and vitamin D. Dairy is an easy way to get more of these nutrients.